Normandy Tours: from World War to Camembert

 Map of Normandy

-The touristic region of Normandy spreads along the Channel coast from Rouen (1hr30 drive from Paris) at the Eastern end - all the way to Mont Saint Michel at the Western end.
-As one of the most visited region of France, Normandy has a lot to offer to independent travelers.
+The touristic region of Normandy spreads along the French coast of the English Channel from Rouen (1hr30 drive from Paris) at the Eastern end, all the way to Mont Saint Michel at the Western end.
+As one of the most visited regions in France, our Normandy driving tour has a lot to offer to independent travelers.
+A self-guided driving tour of Normandy in France is the best way to get a real feel for this region.

-Click on the map to enlarge and read more about Normandy geography and sightseeing
+Click on the map to enlarge and read more about Normandy geography and sightseeing.
+You can also take a look at our other maps of Normandy.

 What to do in Normandy